codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/response.rst

 		**Array Method**

-		Using this method, an associative array is passed to the first parameter::
+		Using this method, an associative array is passed as the first parameter::

 			$cookie = [